 “We’ll reach my house eventually, I hope.”

-“You know that is not what I mean…our journey does not have to end there.
-It can continue on, wherever we wish.
+“You know that is not what I mean…our journey need not end there.
+It can continue onwards to wherever we wish.
 What of here?
 Do you like Bydlin so far?”

 He merely frowns.